boshk0/gddr6_temps/README.md

 ## GDDR6/GDDR6X GPU Memory Temperature Reader for Linux with Prometheus expoter. it forms part of my bigger project https://github.com/jjziets/DCMontoring/tree/main

-The program Reads GDDR6/GDDR6X VRAM memory temperatures from multiple supported NVIDIA GPUs found in a host Linux system.

-It creates an exporter that allows Prometheus to scrape it on port 9500
+This program reads GDDR6/GDDR6X VRAM memory temperatures from multiple supported NVIDIA GPUs found in a host Linux system and creates a Prometheus exporter that allows Prometheus to scrape it on port 9500.

-There are several ways to run this

-As a docker container
+**Installation**
+Docker
+You can run the exporter as a Docker container.
+Ensure you have Docker installed, and then execute the following command:
 ```
 docker run -d --privileged --gpus all -p 9500:9500 jjziets/gddr6-metrics-exporter:latest

 ```

-As service one machine
+Service (Linux Machine)
+You can also run it as a service on a Linux machine:
 ```
 bash -c "\
 sudo wget -q -O /usr/local/bin/gddr6-metrics-exporter_supervisor_script.sh https://raw.githubusercontent.com/jjziets/gddr6_temps/master/gddr6-metrics-exporter_supervisor_script.sh && \